dariye/personal-goals/ideas-and-misc/project-ideas.md

 - [ ] An online foot-print tracker
 - [ ] SharedMessage
   - Google apps add-on to re-use common language/verbiage within an org
+- [ ] Design of everyday things with WebGL